 “A river cuts through rock, not because of its power, but because of its persistence.”
 James N. Watkins

 Don’t give up and take consistent action.
 Remember, action creates momentum.

-Persist When You Hear No
+1.)
+When You Get a No

 No one likes to be rejected, especially in business.
 What if you could change the way you view rejection and see it in a new light?

 First, keep in mind this favorite quote: “If you don’t ask, the answer is always no.” Nora Roberts.
 Then you’ll be more willing to ask.